 When I left the salon at 4pm, I was cold and hungry and quickly headed for my late lunch.
 My body guided me towards a hot bowl of Lor Mee.

-Once I felt slightly better after the nap, my body then told me to take a long hot shower, which I had the temperature turned to the maximum.
+Once I felt slightly better after the nap, my body then told me to go for a long hot shower, which I had the temperature turned to the maximum.
 And for dinner, I had a hot bowl of soup noodle and a steaming hot drink.
 For info, I hardly take hot drinks.
 My body seemed to be signaling me to do what was necessary to prevent it from breaking down.

 And then, I went to bed before midnight, which is something very rare in my sleeping history.
 I was surprised I could fall asleep easily even though I just woke up from my nap a while ago.